Aporphine: Pharmacokinetics

 Aporphine is hydroxylated in the body to form apomorphine.

 Psychoactive effects

 The Nymphaea species, particularly Nymphaea caerulea, contains aporphine alkaloids and is utilized in various contexts.
-Extracts of this plant when ingested or smoken in high doses are reported to produce euphoria and hallucinations.
+Extracts of this plant when ingested or smoked in high doses are reported to produce euphoria and hallucinations.
 Commonly known as the blue lotus, Nymphaea caerulea is available in several forms, including dried plant material, teas, and extracts for electronic cigarettes.
 The psychoactive effects of the flower are attributed to two aporphine alkaloids: apomorphine and nuciferine.
 These compounds have mixed effects on serotonin and dopamine receptors.

 In addition to Nymphaea caerulea, the Sacred Lotus Nelumbo nucifera, a member of the Nelumbo genus, contains aporphine alkaloids such as nuciferine.

 Effects on animals

 There are no studies on aporphine in animals.
 However, studies on subcutaneous apomorphine injection, the bioactive form of aporphine, have been carried out.
 In a 5-day study, mice were administered up to 10 mg/kg apomorphine subcutaneously daily.
 No adverse effects were observed other than a slight increase in dopamine levels.
 Notably, apomorphine is used in veterinary clinics as an emetic due to severe off-target effects that lead to vomiting.

 In another study, investigations of whether systemic injection of apomorphine and its oxidation derivative 8-oxo-apomorphine-semiquinone (8-OASQ) could induce DNA damage in mice brain, using the single-cell gel assay.
 8-OASQ induced DNA damage in the brains at 1 and 3 h, but not at 24 h after treatment whereas apomorphine induced a slight increase in brain DNA damage frequency at 3 h after treatment, suggesting that both drugs display genotoxic activity in brain tissue.